BilalAlpaslan/watchbro/README.md

 # watchbro
-watch and control  with this API in the LAN
+watch and control computers with this API